-Version-split.
-Recall that a version-split (not leading to a strong underflow or overflow) consists of copying all alive elements in a node u, using them to create a new node v, deleting the reference to u and recursively inserting a reference to v in parent(u).
+2.2.1 Version-split.
+Recall that a version-split (not leading to a strong underflow or overflow) consists of copying all alive elements in a node u, using them to create a new node v, deleting the reference to u, and recursively inserting a reference to v in parent(u).
 Since the reference to u has an element x associated with it, we cannot simply mark it deleted by updating its existence interval.
 However, since we are also inserting a reference to the new node v, and since the elements in v are a subset of the elements in u, we can use x as the element associated with the reference to v.
 Thus we can perform the version-split almost exactly as before, while maintaining the new invariant, by simply using x as the element associated with the reference to v as shown in Figure 3.

-Figure 3: Illustration of a version-split.
-Partially shaded regions corresponds to alive elements, black to dead elements, and white regions to unused space.
-(The same shading is used at the top of individual elements to indicate their status).
+Fig. 3.
+Illustration of a version-split.
+Partially shaded regions correspond to alive elements, black to dead elements, and white regions to unused space.
+(Individual elements use this same shading convention to indicate their status.)

-Split.
-When a strong overflow occurs after a versionsplit of u, a split is needed; two new nodes v and v'are created and two references need to be inserted in parent(u).
+2.2.2 Split.
+When a strong overflow occurs after a version-split of u, a split is needed; two new nodes v and v' are created and two references inserted in parent(u).
 As in the version-split case, the element x associated with u in parent(u) can be used as the element associated with the reference to v'.
 To maintain the new invariant we then "promote" the maximal element y in v to be used as the element associated with the reference to v in parent(u), that is, instead of storing y in v, we store it in parent(u).
+Refer to Figure 4.
+Note that, because of the promotion of y, the new node v has one less element than it would have had using the split procedure described in the previous section.
+However, the previous space arguments still applies since $\Omega(\gamma B)$ updates are still required on v before further structural changes are needed.
 Otherwise a split remains unchanged.
-Refer to Figure 4.

-Figure 4: Illustration of a split.
+Fig. 4.
+Illustration of a split.

-Merge.
+2.2.3 Merge.
 When a strong underflow occurs after a version-split of u, we perform a version-split of u's sibling u' and create a new node v with the obtained elements.
 We then delete the references to u and u' in parent(u) by marking the two elements x and y associated with the references to u and u' as deleted.
 We can reuse the maximal of these elements, say y, as the reference to the new node v.
-To maintain the new invariant (preserve all elements) we then "demote" xand store it in the new node v.
+To maintain the new invariant (preserve all elements) we then "demote" x and store it in the new node v.
 Otherwise a merge remains unchanged.
 Refer to Figure 5.
+The demotion of x leaves the new node v with one more element than it would have had using the merge procedure described in the previous section.
+However, as in the previous case, $\Omega(\gamma B)$ updates are still needed on v before further structural changes are needed.

-Figure 5: Illustration of a merge.
+Fig. 5.
+Illustration of a merge.